alexspetty/qcalc/README.md

 * Offering a symbolic language for number theory

 **Does qCalc try to "prove" anything?**
 Not in the classical sense.
-It's an experimental lens and framework — a way to see structure others may have missed.
+It's an experimental lens and framework, a way to see structure others may have missed.

 ---